fboerncke/voice-ql/README.md

 <a href= "https://prototypefund.de/project/voice-ql-datentabellen-mit-gesprochener-sprache-barrierefrei-erkunden/"><img src="./resources/assets/voice-ql-ring.png" width="40%" height="40%" align="right"></a>

-# Voice-QL - Talk to your Database
+# Voice-QL - Talk to your Database - Main Project

 ## What this project is about